 Think about clerkships.
 A clerkship is an excellent way to embed yourself in your market and firms love clerkship experience.
 After a year-long clerkship, future employers will be much more interested in asking you about your clerkship than about your 2L summer job.
 If you are looking to apply to clerkships, contact Chris Kozelichki in the CDO soon.

 Apply to government honors jobs, JAG, and 3L OCI.
 3L OCI is not as robust as 2L OCI, not even close.
-But firms, government offices, and companies do interview on campus so pay close attention to Career Connections emails, the weekly docket, and symplicity and be sure to jump on opportunities as they arise.
+But firms, government offices, and companies do interview on campus so pay close attention to Career Connections emails, the weekly docket, and IrishLink and be sure to jump on opportunities as they arise.
 If you have any inclination to work for the government or as a JAG officer, get going on those applications.
-The Air Force application is due in September and the Army application is due in November, with the Army coming on campus to interview.
-The Government Honors Handbook lists the government honors programs and application deadlines and there are many, many programs.
+The Air Force, Army, and Navy applications are all due very soon, with the Army and Navy coming on campus to interview.
+The Government Honors Handbook (password GoIrish) lists the government honors programs and application deadlines and there are many, many programs.
 Apply for them.

 Stop and think about your personal brand.
 What is your personal brand?
 Do you know the answer?
 If not, reflect on it and make sure you have written down an answer for how you’re going to pitch yourself.
 Specificity=hireability.
 If you know you want to be a tax lawyer in Cleveland, you can take specific steps to achieve that goal.
 You can network with tax attorneys in Cleveland, do the Notre Dame tax clinic or work with the Illinois Department of Revenue through the Chicago program, blog about tax issues, and attend tax conferences.
 If you don’t have that level of specificity nailed down, try and work on that.
 The CDO is here to help.